D3voz/joy-caption-beta-one-gui-mod/README.md

     ```
 2.  **Create and Activate a Virtual Environment (Recommended):**

-    # For Python 3.10 (adjust if your default Python is different or use 'python3.10 -m venv venv')
+    # For Python 3.10 (adjust if your default Python is different or use 'python3.10 -m venv venv' or 'py -3.10 -m venv venv')
     python -m venv venv
     ```
     Activate the environment: